gosquared/twitter-oauth/README.md

 While the version number only went from 1 to 1.1 it actually contained some big changes.

-To ensure our social offering was ready for twitter turning off its 1.0 API we
+To ensure our social offering was ready for twitter turning off its 1.0 API we build this library.